Electrostatically Assembled Open Square and Checkerboard Superlattices: Results and Discussion

 Establishing a robust checkerboard lattice scaffolded by the PEG matrix, we proceed to use the same configurations with the identical core size NPs (10 nm) to stabilize a simple square lattice.
-Fig. \ref{fig:Checkerboard_Square_1} (d–f) shows GISAXS patterns for 1:2 binary mixtures of COOH-PEG2k-Au10 and NH$_2$-PEG5k-Au10 at pH 6, 4, and 3.
+Fig. \ref{fig:Checkerboard_Square_1} (d–f) shows 1D GISAXS line-cuts for 1:2 binary mixtures of COOH-PEG2k-Au10 and NH$_2$-PEG5k-Au10 at pH 6, 4, and 3.
 At pH 6 (Fig. \ref{fig:Checkerboard_Square_1} (d)), the GISAXS pattern shows diffraction peaks that can be fitted to a simple square lattice.
 This square lattice ordering persists at pH 4 (Fig. \ref{fig:Checkerboard_Square_1} (e)), with an apparent enhancement in the LRO, as indicated by sharper diffraction peaks.
 At pH 3 (Fig. \ref{fig:Checkerboard_Square_1}(f)), a well-defined square lattice pattern is observed with even sharper and more resolved peaks.
-However, a faint shoulder at low \(Q\) reveals a slight ED contrast between the two nominally 10 nm populations, hinting at residual checkerboard ordering.
-We attribute this to fractionalization during assembly: the natural size distribution of “10 nm” particles induces mild size‐based sorting, generating subtle ED differences that manifest as a shoulder in the scattering profile. \cite{Lai2019a,cabane2016hiding}
+However, a faint shoulder at low \(Q\) indicates a weak ED contrast between the two nominally 10-nm populations, consistent with a square lattice exhibiting incipient checkerboard modulation.
+We attribute this feature to mild size fractionalization during assembly: the intrinsic size distribution within the '10 nm' particles promotes size-based sorting between sublattices, yielding subtle ED differences that manifest as the low-\(Q\) shoulder in the scattering profile. \cite{Lai2019a,cabane2016hiding}